Table of Contents

-Slab tracks are Modern type Track systems that eliminate the needs of traditional type ballasted Track system.
-Slab track is highly efficient tracks and commonly used for high-speed trains, bullet trains or elevated metro or LRT System.
+Slab tracks are Modern type Track systems that eliminate the needs of traditional type ballasted Track systems.
+A slab track is a highly efficient track and is commonly used for high-speed trains, bullet trains or elevated metro or LRT System.
 To know more about types of Railways, please see this blog for details:

 As the name suggests concrete slab tracks are made of cement concrete rigid system and it transmits the load of the rail bogies to the underneath concrete slab and then to the underneath foundation.
 Concrete Slabs are largely divided into 5 key track systems:

 Direct Fix Tracks:

-Embedded rails are commonly used for Metro or LRT tracks in the urban environment where control of Noise and Vibration plays a very important role.
+Embedded rails are commonly used for Metro or LRT tracks in the urban environment where the control of Noise and Vibration plays a very important role.

 Floating Track Slabs:

-Floating Track Slabs come with high load carrying with low resonance characteristics and therefore designed and constructed for Railway Tracks within tunnel Structures.
+Floating Track Slabs come with high load carrying with low resonance characteristics and are therefore designed and constructed for Railway Tracks within tunnel Structures.
 The construction of Floating Track slabs is way higher than other forms of track slabs, but they are the most efficient ones in case of a track slab requirement within the Tunnel environment.

 Cast in-sleeper Track Slabs:

-In this system, rails are placed over sleeper with the help of baseplate and sleepers are cast over the concrete slab.
+In this system, rails are placed over the sleeper with the help of a baseplate and sleepers are cast over the concrete slab.
 They are well known and widely used for high-speed track design and construction.

 In this system, Rails are placed over a dual block pre-cast concrete sleeper unit and those units are recessed into the cement concrete slab.
-This makes the system robust and enables to minimise the resonance and therefore it is preferred to use in case of tracks in Tunnels.
+This makes the system robust and enables to minimise the resonance therefore it is preferred to use in the case of tracks in Tunnels.